RWS/studio-api-docs/apiconcepts/filetypesupport/build_the_file_type_plug_in.md

 * **Version**: the version of the plug-in package.
 This information is used to detect any package updates upon start-up of <Var:ProductName>, and is therefore important.
 * **Description**: descriptive information of the plug-in package.
 * **Author**: the name of the plug-in developer.
-* **RequiredProduct**: this string indicates which SDL product version is required to run the given plug-in.
+* **RequiredProduct**: this string indicates which RWS product version is required to run the given plug-in.
 The information that you indicate here must include the minimum version, and can optionally include a maximum version.

 Build and Debug Suggestions
 --